scikit-image/scikit-image-paper/response.md

 This is by design, because we do not wish for our paper to read like an instruction manual.
-We encourage interested readers to visit our online documentation for details on each module, and have added a suitable reference to this section (line XXX).
+We encourage interested readers to visit our online documentation for details on each module, and have added a suitable reference to this section (lines 111-112).

 > The matplotlib paper should be cited at least once

-This has been added (line XXX).
-We have also added citations to SciPy (line XXX).
+This has been added (line 66).
+We have also added citations to SciPy (Figure 3 caption).

 > The authors mention "the rising popularity of Python as a scientific
 > programming language".
 I wonder whether they have some data for this claim.